Judge rules against Sarah Palin in New York Times defamation case as jury deliberates

 Ms Palin was not the subject of the editorial, but a map from her political action committee – featuring crosshairs over Democratic-leaning congressional districts – was cited as an example.

-In the 2011 shooting, Jared Lee Loughner killed six people, including a 9-year-old girl, and gravely injured then-US Rep Gabby Giffords when he opened fire in a supermarket parking lot.
+In the 2011 shooting, Jared Lee Loughner killed six people, including a nine-year-old girl, and gravely injured then-congresswoman Giffords when he opened fire in a supermarket parking lot.

 In the course of editing the story, then-editorial editor James Bennet added a sentence saying that “the link to political incitement was clear.”